ynigoreyes/devsight/content/blog/day-0-explore/index.md

 The goal for this mock interview is to...
 1. Demonstrate technical prowess
-2. Show the interview that you can explain in a way that is simple and easy to follow
+2. Show the interviewer that you can explain in a way that is simple and easy to follow

 Your real interviewer will most likely be an engineer as well so you can use technical terms when needed.
 What I have found is that your goal should be to make the interviewer feel as smart as possible.